 - Whether the seller has completed the seller's disclosures in advance and shared it with the buyer

 - Whether the buyer intends to conduct any real estate inspections, such as a general home inspection.

-For most sellers, the shorter the escrow timeframe and the faster you close escrow, the better.
+For most sellers, the shorter the closing time frame and the faster you close, the better.
 A shorter closing period means there is less time to stress and less time for a deal to go wrong.
-Think about what timeframe will work best in advance and if you're flexible, work with the buyer's needs.
+Think about what time frame will work best in advance and if you're flexible, work with the buyer's needs.